Hughzu/trackstack/trackstack/app/README.md

 ### Phase 1: Monolith Validation (Current)
 - ✅ Set up Astro monolith structure
+- ✅ Define database strategy (SQLite with one DB per module)
 - ✅ Implement module boundaries
-- ⏳ Build core authentication
+- ⏳ Build core authentication with SQLite
-- ⏳ Implement all four tracking modules
+- ⏳ Implement all four tracking modules with repositories
-- ⏳ Use daily for 3+ months to validate
+- ⏳ Use daily for 3+ months to validate business value

-### Phase 2: First Extraction
+### Phase 2: Backend Migration to .NET
+- Migrate to C# backend with Entity Framework Core
+- Run one-time schema migration (snake_case → PascalCase)
+- Implement hexagonal architecture
+- Keep SQLite initially (no need to move to PostgreSQL yet)
 - Extract authentication to `@trackstack/auth` npm package
+- Add observability (logging, metrics, tracing)

+### Phase 3: First Module Extraction
 - Extract design system to `@trackstack/ui` npm package
-- Identify first module candidate for standalone app
+- Identify highest-value module for standalone app

-### Phase 3: Microservices Backend
+- Extract module to independent application
-- Replace embedded backend with C# monolith
+- Deploy with dedicated infrastructure
-- Implement hexagonal architecture
-- Add observability (logging, metrics, tracing)

-### Phase 4: Module Extraction
+### Phase 4: Scale Database if Needed
-- Extract highest-value module to standalone app
+- Evaluate if SQLite is still sufficient (it probably is)
-- Migrate to dedicated backend microservice
+- If needed: migrate to PostgreSQL/SQL Server
-- Implement event-driven communication
+- Keep one database per service for clean boundaries

+**Philosophy:** Build with SQLite, migrate when there's actual proof of need.
+Premature optimization is the root of all evil.

 ---

 ## Cost Considerations

 **Current monthly cost:** <€1
-- S3 storage: ~€0.02
+- S3 storage: ~€0.02 (database backups + static assets)
 - CloudFront: Free tier covers typical usage
+- No database hosting costs (SQLite is serverless)
-- No compute costs (static hosting)
+- No compute costs (static hosting with API routes)

-**Post-extraction estimated:** €5-15/month
+**Post .NET migration estimated:** €3-8/month
+- S3 storage: ~€0.05 (slightly more backup data)
+- CloudFront: ~€0.50
+- Backend hosting (AWS Fargate): €2-5
+- Still using SQLite: €0 (no RDS needed!)

+**Post module extraction estimated:** €8-15/month
 - Additional S3 buckets: +€0.10
-- CloudFront distributions: +€0.50
+- Additional CloudFront distributions: +€0.50
-- Backend hosting (Fargate/EC2): €5-10
+- Multiple backend services: €5-10
-- RDS database: €3-5

-**Philosophy:** Optimize for learning and agility, not premature cost optimization.
+- Still using SQLite: €0

+**When to migrate from SQLite:**
+- If concurrent writes become a bottleneck (unlikely with <50 users)
+- If horizontal scaling is needed (multiple servers)
+- If database replication is required for HA
+- **For 5 users: SQLite is perfect, potentially forever**

+**Philosophy:** Optimize for learning and speed.
+SQLite saves ~€30-50/month vs. managed databases while being faster and simpler.
+Migrate to PostgreSQL only when actual load demands it.

 ---